mrbarbasa/drlnd-projects/p2_continuous-control/Report.md

 ## Learning Algorithm

-We use the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm in this project.
+In this project, we used the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm to solve the Reacher environment.
 DDPG is an off-policy model-free algorithm that uses neural networks to learn policies, even in high-dimensional and continuous action spaces.
-The implementation is a DDPG agent with three fully connected layers: hidden layers of 500 and then 375 units, each with ReLU activation, and an output layer of 4 units with tanh applied in order to bound the output between -1 and 1.
+The implementation is 20 copies of a DDPG agent with three fully connected layers: hidden layers of 500 and then 375 units, each with ReLU activation, and an output layer of 4 units with tanh applied in order to bound the output between -1 and 1.
 That was the actor network specifically.
 The critic network is similar, except that tanh is not applied to the output layer and the action vector is included between the first and second hidden layers.
 The hyperparameters are as follows:

 | Hyperparameter | Value |
 | ------------- | ------------- |